TechWithHer/DevOps_Complete_Course/README.md

 # 📅 My 100-Days DevOps Journey

-I’ve set myself on a **100-days journey** to master and share DevOps in a structured, hands-on way.
+Promise to Yourself: I’ve set myself on a **100-days journey** to master DevOps in a structured, hands-on way.

 ### 📌 My Approach
 1. ✅ **Checklist of Essentials** – covering only what every DevOps engineer *must know*.
 2. 🖥️ **Hands-on Projects** – real-world use cases (3 projects will be uploaded, links will be shared soon).
 3. 🌍 **Sharing Everywhere** – so others can follow and learn with me.
+4. Other Helpful Resources are also listed below.

 ---